google/error-prone/docs/bugpattern/TruthAssertExpected.md

-Arguments to a fluent [Truth](go/truth) assertion appear to be reversed based on the argument names.
+Arguments to a fluent [Truth][truth] assertion appear to be reversed based on the argument names.

 ```java